• Stripe is best for customizations, security, and industry-leading technology for large businesses.

 Payment security

 Stripe is well-known for its suite of payment security features.
 It allows businesses to fine-tune the built-in fraud monitoring and detection tools to their acceptable risk levels.
-Stripe checkouts can also be embedded with additional verification features, such as biometrics, to detect unusual transactions.
+Stripe allows businesses to fine-tune fraud prevention rules based on their risk tolerance, helping reduce false declines while minimizing fraud.

 Integrations